dag-hammarskjold-library/votesheet-marc/README.md

 Convert vote result PDF to MARC.

 #### Requirements:
 The `pdftotext` executable that is part of [Xpdf](https://www.xpdfreader.com/pdftotext-man.html) needs to be in the user's PATH.
 One way to do this is [download and extract the command line tools](https://www.xpdfreader.com/download.html), find the `pdftotext` exectuable file, and copy it into the directory you are running the script from.
 Make sure you get the executable for the system you are on (Windows/Mac/Linux).
-If using Mac or Linux, you will probably have to make the file executable by running `chmod +x pdftotxt`.
+If using Mac or Linux, you will probably have to make the file executable by running `chmod +x pdftotext`.

 Windows:
 * [Strawberry Perl](http://strawberryperl.com/)